 To let users know about this, you can send them a Welcome Email containing access information using Extensions and Contacts -> User Extensions -> Send Email

-Thirdlane 8.X ships with a Welcome Email template providing Thirdlane Connect-enabled users with both Thirdlane Connect and legacy User Portal access information, and users configured without Thirdlane Connect with only legacy User Portal access.
+Thirdlane 8.X and up ships with a Welcome Email template providing Thirdlane Connect-enabled users with both Thirdlane Connect and legacy User Portal access information, and users configured without Thirdlane Connect with only legacy User Portal access.
 If you are using an older version of Thirdlane Business PBX or Thirdlane Multi Tenant PBX, and if you have customized Welcome Email templates you may have to adjust them accordingly.

 We want your Feedback